tylerpotsiadlo/Hidden-Markov-Model-for-Market-Regime-Detection/README.md

 ## Results of Different Portfolios
 - Photos on how different regime-to-allocation mappings performed
-- In each strategy note that 0 is Rebound, 1 is Bear/crash-prone, and 2 is Expansion.
+- In each strategy note that 0 is Rebound, 1 is Bear/crash-prone, and 2 is Bull.
 ### Strategy 1: 0: MTUM, 1: BIL, 2: SPY
 ![Strategy 1 Chart](images./strategy1.PNG)
-### Strategy 1: bla bla bla
 <div align="center">

 <img src="images./strategy1.PNG" alt="Strategy 1" width="45%"/>